 After being cared for by Santa Cruz County Animal Shelter for 9 months, Renegade came to live out his life at the CAPE Animal Sanctuary.
 Some people warned us that Renegade was upset, agitated, and that he could be dangerous.
 When he first arrived, we moved very cautiously around him as he appeared to not want to be touched or handled.
 We knew he had Cushing's Disease which can affect a horse's physical well being.

-It's been five months since his arrival to the CAPE Animal Sanctuary and Renegade has absolutely transformed in the short time he's been with us.
+Renegade has absolutely transformed in the short time he's been with us.
 Every morning before breakfast, Renegade walks up to the CAPE Animal Caretakers, asking for back scratches and kisses.
 He shows affection and trust now, something that took a few months to gain.
 He spends his days grazing the pasture with Remy, his new best friend, and a herd of burros, also rescued from the BLM.
 Remy and Renegade’s bond continues to grow as the days pass.
 Renegade’s health has also much improved.
 At an estimated 31 years old, Renegade is at a good weight now, and the Cushing's is under control with diet and medication.
 We see joy in his eyes now, which is truly heartwarming.